Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 1. Explain the vanishing/exploding gradient phenomenon for recurrent neural networks. (use scalar and vector input scenarios)
 1. Why don't we see the vanishing/exploding gradient phenomenon in feedforward networks? (weights are different in different layers - Random block intialization paper)
 1. What is the key difference in architecture of LSTMs/GRUs compared to traditional RNNs?
 (Additive update instead of multiplicative)
+1. What is the difference between LSTM and GRU?
 1. Explain Gradient Clipping.
 1. Adam and RMSProp adjust the size of gradients based on previously seen gradients.
 Do they inherently perform gradient clipping?
 If no, why?
 1. Discuss RNNs in the context of Bayesian Machine Learning.